oleg-wx/translate-angular/README.md

 - added `fallback` property to directive.
 - `defaultLang` renamed to `lang`.
 - `extend` in `forChild` initialization changed to `extendDictionaries`.
+- added language detection change for directives and pipes
 - removed **dynamic cache**.

 ### Basics